hdoo7/VitalSIA/VISOS_Documentation.md

 This documentation outlines the key ES6 modules and classes within the **VISOS** framework.
 The VISOS system is designed for interactive systems that involve **Perception**, **Cognition**, and **Action** to create reactive, stream-based interactions like virtual agents or conversational AI systems.

-/VISOS is based off of the orignal eEVA's "mainframe" archecture, developed by Dr. Ubbo Visser of Universtity of Miami's RoboCanes Robotics lab, in collaboration with VIsage Laboratory.
-All code and Archecture courtesy of Jonathan Sutton Fields while voluntering at Visage Labs./
+_VISOS is based off of the orignal eEVA's "mainframe" archecture, developed by Dr. Ubbo Visser of Universtity of Miami's RoboCanes Robotics lab, in collaboration with VIsage Laboratory.
+All code and Archecture courtesy of Jonathan Sutton Fields while voluntering at Visage Labs._

 ## Table of Contents